6 Million SEEDS School-Based Project

 (Host School TBD)

-The goal of 6 Million SEEDS is to reach students, educators and classroom parents or school dietary personnel through direct experience of healthy foods and frequent exposure to evidence-based nutrition education created by the Physicians Committee for Responsible Medicine Food For Life curriculum for elementary school children.
+The goal of 6 Million SEEDS is to reach students, educators, and classroom parents or school dietary personnel through direct experience of healthy foods and frequent exposure to evidence-based nutrition education created by the Physicians Committee for Responsible Medicine Food For Life curriculum and other vetted sources for elementary school children.
+It is called 6 Million SEEDS for 3 reasons.

 Originally, based on the concepts of the USDA farm-to-school program, the 6 Million SEEDS project was created in October of 2021 to address the dismal state of nutrition in school-age children.
 Since the pandemic spurred the US government to provide two free meals to every child Monday through Friday, the quality of the food offered has declined even further.
 Sadly, a lot of the food is so poorly prepared, unappealing, or unpalatable that the children would rather go hungry than eat what is provided by well-meaning school food service staff.
 6 Million SEEDS seeks to address this problem.